 Money Market Funds

-Money market funds provide a higher yield compared to regular savings accounts while maintaining liquidity.
+Money market funds give you a higher yield than a regular savings account without locking up your capital.
 They invest in high-quality, short-term securities and aim to keep a stable share price of $1.00.
-These funds are also FDIC-insured.
+Most are also FDIC-insured.
+According to NerdWallet, the best money market accounts in 2024 are delivering yields between 4% and 5%.
+So if you want better returns without trading away safety, this category deserves a serious look.

 Liquid Funds